All of the key personnel involved are resident in the UK.

 Fred Watson (Founding Trustee)

-Fred grew up in Switzerland before moving to the UK to train as a physiotherapist.
+Fred grew up in Switzerland before moving to the UK in 1994 to train as a physiotherapist.
 He has a BSc (Hons) in Physiotherapy and an MA in Healthcare Management.
-After spending the last 5 and a half years in Qatar opening a new women’s and children’s hospital in his capacity as Director of Allied Health, he relocated to Surrey this summer and took up a new position at Ashford and St. Peter’s NHS Foundation Hospitals as Associate Director of Therapies.
+He worked in a number of clinical and leadership roles in Manchester before relocating to Qatar in 2013 to open a new women’s and children’s hospital in his capacity as Director of Allied Health.
+Fred then moved to Surrey in 2018 to take up a position at Ashford and St. Peter’s NHS Foundation Hospitals as Associate Director of Therapies.
+In 2020 he moved into digital as Chief Clinical Information Officer for Nursing, Midwifery and AHPs to support the implementation of a new electronic patient record system, jointly with the Royal Surrey Hospital.
+In November 2021 he then took up a new position as Clinical Director for Therapies and Rehabilitation at Guys and St Thomas’ NHS Foundation Trust in London.

 Fred is an experienced healthcare manager with demonstrated ability to lead complex therapy and AHP teams in both acute and community settings.
 He has significant experience establishing new services on green-field sites.